Maundy Thursday 2011 falls on 21 April

 The night of Maundy Thursday is the night on which Jesus was betrayed by Judas in the Garden of Gethsemane.

-cross When is Maundy Thursday?
+When is Maundy Thursday?

 Maundy Thursday is the day before Good Friday.
 It is one of the lesser known days of the Christian Calender.